 ERSOP is a provider of tax-qualified, profit-sharing plan which allows rollover money to sponsor businesses.
 It utilizes existing individual retirement account (IRA) and 401(k) money to buy stocks of an adopting employer or affiliate.
 In this article, we cover ERSOP reviews and pricing.
 Ready to get started?
 Apply now.

-ERSOP charges flat rates for their services.
-The initial consultation is free, then the follow up review costs $500.
+ERSOP pricing employs a flat rate for its services.
+The initial consultation is free, then the follow-up review costs $500.
 Generally, the price for an ERSOP Plan is $4,500.
 There can be an additional annual administration fee of $900 if your plan exceeds more than four hours of trust accounting.
-For more information, check out their fees table.
+For more information, check out ERSOP’s fees table.

 |ERSOP Plan in Most States|

 |Per Each Additional Adopting Employer|

 *The annual administration fee includes a maximum of 4 hours of trust accounting.
 While most clients do not require more than this, excess hours will be charged an additional fee, which will depend on the administrator’s hourly rate.

 Ready to get started with ERSOP?
 Apply now.

 As of the date that this article was written (May 17, 2019), there are no ERSOP reviews online.
 If you are a past or current ERSOP customer, leave a review to help other business owners who are deciding whether or not to use the company.